niklek/notify/README.md

 go test -v
 ```

-# Notify (the Executable)
+# notify cli tool

-`Notify` is an utility to send text messages using `Notifier` package to a server.
+`notify` is an utility to send text messages to a target server using `notifier` package.

-`Notifier` will be initialized with a `url` taken from flags, `url` is required.
-`Notifier.Start()` creates N workers and is waiting for incoming messages from a `Sender` process.
+Accepts the following arguments:
+- *url*, must be set via `--url` parameter, required
+- *interval*, can be set via `--interval` or `-i`, has a default value 5 seconds

+## What it does internally

-`Parser` reads *stdin*, wraps lines into a *message* and sends them to `Sender` via channel.
+`Parser` reads *stdin*, wraps lines into a *message* and sends them to `Sender` via a channel.
-`Sender` takes messages from the channel, collects them into a local buffered channel and sends them at once on a time interval.
+`Sender` takes messages from the channel, collects them into a local buffer and sends them at once on a time interval.
-The interval has a default value 5 seconds, but can be specified in a flag.
+`HandleErrors` receives failed messages from `notifier` package for further handling.

+## Graseful shutdown

-`Notify` listens for *SIGINT*, *SIGTERM*
+`notify` listens for *SIGINT*, *SIGTERM*
-On signal, `Sender` stops sending new messages, but will wait for workers to complete.
+On signal, `Sender` will stop sending new messages and wait for `notifier` to complete.

-`HandleErrors` receives failed or cancelled messages from `Notifier` package to print basic info.

 ## Installation